Chernivtsi: Demographics

-Chernivtsi once had a Jewish community of over 50,000, less than a third of whom survived World War II.
+Chernivtsi once had a Jewish community of over 50,000, many of whom did not survive World War II.
+About 60% of the Jewish deportees to Transnistria from the city of Chernivtsi died there according to the Jewish Virtual Library.
+According to Gali Mir-Tibon, most of the Jews deported from the city of Chernivtsi, as well as northern Bukovina in general, to Transnistria did not survive.
 Romanian lawyer and reserve officer Theodor Criveanu, as well as the then city mayor Traian Popovici, supported by General Vasile Ionescu saved 19,689 Jewish people.
 Initially, Governor of Bukovina Corneliu Calotescu allowed only 190 Jewish people to stay, but Traian Popovici, after an incredible effort, obtained from the then dictator of Romania Marshal Ion Antonescu an allowance of 20,000.
 After World War II, the city was a key node in the Berihah network, which helped Jews to emigrate to the then Mandate Palestine from the difficult conditions after the War.
 Following the collapse of the Soviet Union in 1991, the majority of the remaining Jewish population emigrated to Israel and the United States.
 A famous member of this latter emigration is the actress Mila Kunis.

 Chernivtsi was inhabited by Ukrainians, Romanians, Poles, Ruthenians, Jews, Roma, and Germans.
 During its affiliation with the Austro-Hungarian monarchy, Chernivtsi enjoyed prosperity and culture as the capital of the Bukovina crown land.
 Until 1918, the main language of the city was German, which, in addition to the Germans, was also spoken by Jews (together they made up half the population of the city) and even partly by Ukrainians, Romanians and Poles.
 After World War II, the Shoah and Porajmos, and the resettlement and expulsion of the whole ethnic groups, including Germans and Romanians, this status was diminished.
 Today, the Ukrainians are the dominant population group.

 Chernivtsi's change in demographic diversity is demonstrated by the following population statistics.
 Once, Romanians and Ukrainians formed the majority of the population.
 However, after 1870, Yiddish-speaking or German-speaking Jews surpassed the Romanians as the largest population group of the town.